An accredited online FNP that prepares you for patient primary care.

 Family nurse practitioners are in demand – with an expected 36% job growth over the next decade1 – and deliver the highest level of patient care allowable under a nursing credential.
 This role is essential to solving modern health care challenges.

+If you’re wondering how to become a nurse practitioner online, Sacred Heart is ready to help you through the process and prepare you for a successful FNP career.
 Gain skills to conduct physical exams, diagnose diseases and injuries, and treat common illnesses.
 Prepare to provide health care guidance within diverse family systems and empower patients to make lifestyle choices that benefit their long-term health.

 Sacred Heart’s CCNE-accredited program offers a flexible online format so you can study when it’s convenient.
 Graduate ready for the American Nurses Association (ANA) or American Association of Nurse Practitioners (AANP) certification exam.